mikepowell/esphome-config/README.md

 be included here once I'm finished.

 Configuration files for my ESP8266 / ESP32 plugs and boards for use with Home Assistant.
 I have made heavy use of `!include` files to limit code duplication.
-This allows me to focus on the advanced code I create for projects like my Bathroom Fan Controller and my Irrigation Controller.

 ## Common configuration files